-Many learning tools and programs provide tools for Influencers – coaches, sellers, negotiators, leaders managers, and consultants – to help Others make the changes they seek.
-NLP codes the Others’ internal processes to enable practitioners to understand the proposed problem and ‘get in’ to make the change.
+Many learning tools and programs provide tools for Influencers – coaches, sellers, negotiators, leaders, healthcare providers, managers, and consultants – to help Others make the changes they seek.
 Coaching programs teach how to recognize what the client is ‘really’ saying and offer the best techniques to help.
+Doctors offer reasons and rationale as to why patients need to change daily regimens.
 Negotiators seek the BATNA.
 But all tools have one thing in common: they assume that the Outsider can, and should, be the one leading the change.

-But I believe we’re focusing on the wrong outcome.
-I believe that because of everyone’s unconscious, subjective biases and identity-based beliefs, and our inability to know for certain what’s going on in another’s unconscious, it’s a risk for Outsiders to attempt to effect congruent change in Another; I believe it’s possible to enable people to manage their own change by facilitating them down their own route, using their own time frame and unconscious drivers, and their own identity-based criteria.
-Instead of Influencers, let’s be Facilitators – neutral navigators who enable Others to discover their own unique brand of excellence.
+I believe we’re focusing on the wrong outcome.
+I believe that because of everyone’s unconscious, subjective, andnormalized biases and identity-based beliefs, and our inability to know for certain what’s going on in Another’s unconscious, it’s a risk for Outsiders to attempt to effect congruent change in Another; I believe it’s possible to enable people to design their own change, using their own time frame, beliefs, criteria, and unconscious drivers.
+Instead of Influencers, let’s be Facilitators – neutral navigators who enable Others to discover, and design, their own unique brand of excellence.
 But we need an additional skill set and focus.
 Let me explain.

 OUR SUBJECTIVITY IMPEDES SUCCESS

-The problem with outside Influencers is twofold: our subjectivity causes potentially erroneous paths to discovery and outcome (1-4 below); the outside-in approach covertly makes us Consultants/Experts/Leaders who run the risk of stripping our clients of their own capability and self-leadership (5):
+The problem with outside Influencers is twofold: our subjectivity causes potentially erroneous outcomes (1-4 below); the outside-in approach runs the risk of stripping our clients of their own capability and self-leadership (5):

-2. Both client and Influencer pose and respond to questions according to their subjective biases of what they each think should be achieved, thereby potentially missing huge swathes of necessary information, or opposition.
-Unfortunately, discovery is then determined and biased according to the capability and skills of the chosen Influencer using biased judgment in the form of ‘intuition’ and ‘gut reaction’ – particularly difficult on clients with a conscious desire to change that’s at odds with their unconscious preferring the status quo.
+2. Because Influencers pose questions according to their subjective biases of what they think should be achieved, they potentially miss huge swaths of necessary information or opposition.
+Unfortunately, discovery is then determined and biased according to the skills and filters of the Influencer who’s using biased judgment in the form of ‘intuition’ and ‘gut reaction’ – particularly difficult on clients with a different set of beliefs and biases.

 4. Information, requests, facts, don’t teach a system how to change and potentially reroute our client toward our biased goals, potentially missing their own.
-Our advice, ideas, new activities, etc. become little more than an push against a system designed to maintain itself.
+Our advice, ideas, new activities, etc. become little more than a push against a system designed to maintain itself.
+And of course, it’s resisted.

 5. We all recognize that only people can change themselves.
 And yet tools Influencers use to ‘understand’ or ‘manage change’ are often based on their ‘intuition’, ‘gut’ feel, historic experiences, and behavioral approaches to address change.
 But this outside-in approach is successful only when the Other’s system shows up ready, willing, and able to shift – usually not something folks can do when we meet them.
 By being responsible instead for guiding them through their own systemic change, everyone can discover their own workable (albeit unconscious) answers and congruently shift the structure of their own internal change.

-I know I’m stepping on toes here, and many of you are thinking ‘I understand how to help my clients and how to help them!
+I know I’m stepping on toes here, and many of you are thinking ‘I understand how to help my clients!
 I’ve been doing this for years!’
 I can’t tell you how many hundreds of conversations I’ve had with leaders and coaches and managers who believe everything I’m saying – for another person.
-But we can’t know what clients mean when they’re not even aware of the role of their unconscious drivers that passionately fight to maintain themselves, or with the best will in the world, try valiantly to ‘do’ (behave) what we suggest, only to fall back on old patterns after we’re gone.
+But we can’t know what clients mean when they’re not even aware of the role of their unconscious drivers that passionately fight to maintain themselves, or with the best will in the world, try valiantly to ‘do’ (behave) in ways we suggest, only to fall back on old patterns after we’re gone.

-Behaviors are the action, and formal representation of, our Beliefs: without reorganizing the intricate system of beliefs, criteria, history and rules that have created the problem, any behavioral change runs the risk of being temporary.
-Having a dialogue or session based on content or need or problem solving – all behavioral – cannot effect change without constant pushing against the status quo.
+Behaviors are the action, and formal representation of, our Beliefs: without reorganizing the intricate system of beliefs, criteria, history, and rules that have created the problem, any behavioral change runs the risk of being temporary or resisted.
+Having a dialogue or session based on content or need or problem-solving – all behavioral – cannot effect change without causing resistance.

 WHAT’S OUR JOB